 Some women are very prone to swelling during pregnancy, and reducing salt may help to reduce the swelling.

-Given the needs of the baby and the growing uterus as it takes up more and more room, eating smaller meals may help to reduce heartburn and help with digestion.
-Eating smaller meals more frequently may also prevent you from getting too hungry and feeling weak, especially if you have pregnancy-induced nausea and/or vomiting.
+We recommend up to 3 smaller, balanced meals and 3 snacks at regular times each day to make sure you are getting the nutrition you need for a healthy pregnancy.
+This can help manage your blood sugars, reduce heartburn, and help with digestion.
+Eating smaller meals regularly may also prevent you from getting too hungry or weak, especially if you have pregnancy-induced nausea and/or vomiting.
 That being said, don’t force yourself to eat if you’re not hungry.
 If you’re concerned about your weight gain, please speak to your health professional.

 High fibre foods help make you feel full, reduce constipation, and stabilize blood sugars.
 The American Pregnancy Association recommends that pregnant women eat 25 to 30 grams of dietary fibre each day.
 Fibre is found in: